mohammad-prb/js-flash/README.md

 # JavaScript Flash Message (js-flash)

-JavaScript package for displaying flash messages.
+JavaScript package for displaying flash messages in various types with full customization capabilities.
+This package is designed to be simple and easy to use.
+It provides a simple way to display flash messages in your web applications.

 It can be used in pure **JavaScript** or **TypeScript** projects, or any other JavaScript framework like **React**, **Vue**, **Angular** etc.